kip-dk/angular-xrm-webresource/README.md

 Now you have the angular cli tool as part of your development environment.

-Open a command prompt, and navigate the the root of the Deploy project folder. ( de ..whatever.folder is your root )
+Open a command prompt, and navigate the the root of the Deploy project folder: (ex.)

 ````C:\Projects\MyAngularSolution\Deploy````

 ```ng new demo```

-This will create a sub folder in you solution named demo (give you project whatever name corresponding to your need.
-It will eventually be used as the root name in your Dynamic 365 WebResource)
+This will create a sub folder in you solution named demo (give your project whatever name corresponding to your need.
+It will eventually be used as the root name in your Dynamic 365 WebResources)

-Now go back to Visual Studio and add the needed folders to your Visual Studio project:
+Now, go back to Visual Studio and add the needed folders to your Visual Studio project:

 (Click the Deploy project, use the [Show all files] button in the Solution Explore, hightlight according to below and select Include in Project])